-Because herring were exposed to sheen and dissolved fractions beneath the sheen, NOAA has used the area of the sheen and the shallow mixing layer of water below the sheen (to a depth of 5m) as the metric for the volume of water containing oil and dissolved PAHs that eggs and larvae are exposed to.
+Because herring were exposed to sheen and dispersed and dissolved fractions beneath the sheen, NOAA has used the area of the sheen and the shallow mixing layer of water below the sheen (to a depth of 5 meters) as the metric for the volume of water containing oil and dissolved PAHs that larvae are exposed to.
+A depth of 5 meters was used based on literature describing the potential depth of oil entrainment, dissolution, and dilution (e.g., NOAA 2016, Abt 2018) and local conditions at the time of the spill (e.g., wind speed).
+The Trustee confirmed exposure to this depth based on site-specific data demonstrating herring larvae were present at a depth of 0 to 5 meters.

 For the purposes of estimating injury to Pacific herring in the upper water column, NOAA assumed that herring larvae were exposed to surface sheens, as well as to entrained and dissolved oil beneath the sheen.
-This is consistent with documented vertical distribution and migration in Pacific herring larvae (Clay et al. 2004).
+This is consistent with documented vertical distribution and migration in Pacific herring larvae (Haldorson et al. 1993; Clay et al. 2004).
+Within the 0 to 5 meter depth range exposure is a result of multiple factors, including (1) herring migrating vertically in the water column, (2) water column hydrology influencing herring movement (e.g., wind-induced mixing and horizontal movement with currents) and (3) entrainment, dissolution, and dilution processes moving oil from the surface to depth.
+Collectively, these three factors will result in both herring larvae and dissolved and particulate oil mixing.
+Multiple studies have documented entrainment of oil from sheen to a depth of greater than 5 meters and herring that were present at greater depths during the sampling events may have moved vertically in the water column and become exposed to oil at another time.
+The Trustee considers a maximum depth of 5 meters to likely under-estimate injury as opposed to over-estimate injury.
 Literature values indicating mortality due to sheen and oil-water mixtures are representative of the exposure and are adopted as injury thresholds.
 The following paragraphs provide additional details regarding oil's toxicity to fish eggs and larvae, as described in the literature, which is followed by a description of the injury quantification methods and results.